 Recently, relative URLs have become commonplace because of the massive spread of HTTPS.
-If this type of syntax is used on an HTTP page with a CDN connection, data will still be transferred in HTTP protocol.
+If this type of syntax is used on an HTTP page with a CDN connection, data will still be transferred in Hypertext Transfer Protocol.
 A relative URL on the HTTPS page implies data transfer through HTTPS.

-However, you should remember that HTTP does not protect against hacker attacks because it is not designed to encrypt the information transferred.
+However, you should remember that Hypertext Transfer Protocol does not protect against hacker attacks because it is not designed to encrypt the information transferred.
 Therefore, you should always request HTTPS, even if you are on a page with HTTP.

 How to fix an incorrect loading?